The Official Blog of Biltmore®

 Biltmore is America’s Most-Visited Winery

-It takes at least three generations for any winery to “come into its own.”
+It has been suggested that it takes at least three generations for any winery to “come into its own.”
 The first generation learns what types of grapes will grow and thrive in the vineyard.
-The second generation learns which wines they can craft most effectively, and the third generation discovers who enjoys drinking the fine wine they produce.
+The second generation learns which wines they can craft most effectively, and the third generation discovers who enjoys drinking the fine wines they produce.

-As we celebrate the success of Biltmore's Winery—and its second generation of family leadership—let’s take a step back to discover how we got here.
+As we celebrate North Carolina Wine Month, the success of Biltmore's Winery, and its second generation of family leadership, let’s take a step back to discover how we got here.

 In the beginning